-As temperatures get colder across the country, proper and regular maintenance of HVAC systems is critical, and One Hour Air Conditioning & Heating® is here to help!
+As temperatures get colder across the country, proper and regular maintenance of HVAC systems is critical, and One Hour Air Conditioning & Heating North NJ® is here to help!
 Make sure your HVAC system is prepared with the tips below.

 - Clean the chimney.
-Fireplaces, chimneys or chimney connecters were involved in 38 percent of reported home heating fires in 2006- 2010, and failure to clean chimneys and vents was a factor in 55 percent of the home fires caused by fireplaces and chimneys.
+Fireplaces, chimneys, or chimney connectors were involved in 38 percent of reported home heating fires in 2006- 2010, and failure to clean chimneys and vents was a factor in 55 percent of the home fires caused by fireplaces and chimneys.

 - Keep a glass or metal screen in front of the fireplace opening, to prevent embers or sparks from jumping out, unwanted material from going in.
 This also helps prevent the possibility of burning a curious child or pet.

-Call one of our technicians today to schedule your maintenance check that could help you avoid any winter disasters and prevent fires.
+Call one of our technicians today to schedule the maintenance check that could help you avoid any winter disasters and prevent fires.